keystone-engine/keystone-engine.github.io/keypatch.md

 #### A1.
 Windows

 It is easiest to just download & install Python 2.7 module for Windows from [http://www.keystone-engine.org/download](http://www.keystone-engine.org/download).
-Be sure to get the 32-bit version, regardless of your Windows edition.
+Be sure to get the **32-bit version**, regardless of your Windows edition.

 If you prefer to compile from source, just use MSVC 32-bit & follow the instructions in [Windows documentation](https://github.com/keystone-engine/keystone/blob/master/docs/COMPILE-WINDOWS.md) to build `keystone.dll`.
 After that, install Python module as in [Python documentation](https://github.com/keystone-engine/keystone/blob/master/bindings/python/README.md).
 Then copy `keystone.dll` to the directory of Keystone Python module.